Frangidha/History-project/README.md

 Features
 Site wide
 Navigation Menu
-Contains links to the Home, Political Career and Legendary battles pages and will be responsive on all devices.xxxxx This will allow users to easily navigate between the pages within the site on any size device.
+Contains links to the Home, Political Career and Legendary battles pages and will be responsive on all devices(320px min-width).
+This will allow users to easily navigate between the pages within the site on any size device.
 Nav Menu picture